FAR -- Part 7

 “Planner” means the designated person or office responsible for developing and maintaining a written plan, or for the planning function in those acquisitions not requiring a written plan.

-(3) Selection of appropriate contract type in accordance with Part 16.
+(3) Selection of appropriate contract type in accordance with part 16; and

 (b) This planning shall integrate the efforts of all personnel responsible for significant aspects of the acquisition.
 The purpose of this planning is to ensure that the Government meets its needs in the most effective, economical, and timely manner.
 Agencies that have a detailed acquisition planning system in place that generally meets the requirements of 7.104 and 7.105 need not revise their system to specifically meet all of these requirements.